neuromancer/re-private-eye/README.md

 This project is open for collaboration.
 If you are interested, please open [an issue](https://github.com/neuromancer/re-private-eye/issues) about it.

 **Only the English version of the game is supported**.
 Localized versions (e.g. Spanish, French, etc) have game assets in a binarized format that it is not so easy to parse.
-However, if you own the English version and some localized version, you can still play installing the english one but then using the CD with your localized version.
+However, if you own the English version and some localized version, you can still play installing the english one but then using the CD of your localized version.

 ## Current status